sdementen/piecash/docs/source/doc/doc.rst

   Output to screen a QIF representation of the gnucash file

 None of these scripts can damage your files.
-However, their output may be inaccurate.
+However, their output may be inaccurate/false (they haven't been fully tested).
+You can also run the script on a gnucash file that is already opened by GnuCash.
 To produce a file, just redirect the output to a file as (e.g. "piecash_toqif.py mybook.gnucash > mybook.qif").

 For more information on how to use piecash, please refer to the Tutorials on